rails/rails/guides/source/asset_pipeline.md

 for basic applications, thanks to better browser support, faster networks and HTTP/2 capabilities.

-The simplified design of Propshaft, focuses on essential asset management tasks, and it leaves more complex tasks, such as JavaScript and CSS bundling and minification, to specialized tools like [`js-bundling-rails`](https://github.com/rails/jsbundling-rails) and [`css-bundling-rails`](https://github.com/rails/cssbundling-rails), which can be added separately to your application.
+Propshaft focuses on essential asset management tasks and leaves more complex tasks, such as JavaScript and CSS bundling and minification, to specialized tools like [`js-bundling-rails`](https://github.com/rails/jsbundling-rails) and [`css-bundling-rails`](https://github.com/rails/cssbundling-rails), which can be added separately to your application.
 Propshaft focuses on